eleda77/eleda77.github.io/docs/vocab_list.md

 **payola** - the practice of bribing someone to use their influence or position to promote a particular product or interest

 **peccadillo** - a small, relatively unimportant offense or sin

+**pedant** - a person who is excessively concerned with minor details and rules or with displaying academic learning

 **peen** - the end of a hammer head opposite the face, typically wedge-shaped, curved, or sphericatrike with a hammer